-CCCC uses Blackboard for the instruction of all distance education courses.
-Blackboard can be accessed from its icon located in the upper right corner of www.cccc.edu or at http://ccccblackboard.blackboard.com.
+CCCC uses Blackboard for the instruction of all distance education courses and to supplement traditional seated courses.
+Blackboard can be accessed from the login option on www.cccc.edu or at ccccblackboard.blackboard.com.

-- 1. In the Username field, type in your username: the first initial of your first name, the first four letters of your last name, and the last three digits of your CCCC student ID.
-For example, Jane Smith ID# 1234567 would be user name: jsmit567 - 2.
-In the Password field, type in your birth date in MMDDYYYY format.
-For example, January 2, 1956 would be password 01021956 - 3.
-After 9:00 a.m. on the first day of classes, a link to your course(s) will appear under the section titled "My Courses." - 4.
-Please complete an orientation guiz for each distance education course by the 10% census date.
+- 1. Your username is the first initial of your first name, the first four letters of your last name, and the last three digits of your CCCC Student ID.
+For example, Jane Smith ID# 1234567 would be jsmit567. - 2.
+Your password is your date of birth in MMDDYYYY format.
+For example, Jane Smith's date of birth is January 2, 1956.
+Her password would be 01021956. - 3.
+A link to your course(s) will appear in the "My Courses" module after 9:00 a.m. on the first day of distance education classes.
+Traditional seated supplement courses are made available by the instructor. - 4.
+All online, hybrid, and web-assisted courses have a required orientation quiz that must be completed in Blackboard by 11:59 p.m. on the 10% census date.

-Helpful tutorials can be viewed at www.cccc.edu/de/cougarsden.
-24/7 Blackboard technical assistance can be reached at (866) 834-6894 as well as the Distance Education Department at (919) 718-7529, (800) 682-8353 extension 7529, or destaff@cccc.edu.
+24/7 Blackboard technical assistance can be reached toll-free at (866) 834-6894.
+You may also contact the Distance Education department for assistance at (919) 718-7529, toll free at (800) 682-8353 extension 7529, or by email at destaff@cccc.edu.